Sebastian-Fitzner/veams-component-cta/README.md

 ## Description

 The CTA component is a powerful one.
 It can be used as simple link or button component.
-But it can also be used as `data-js-atom` in other components or as `data-js-module`.
+But it can also be used as `data-js-item` in other components or as `data-js-module`.

 When you are using this component as `data-js-module` the component can fire global events.
 That means you can just listen in other modules on this event and work with the provided data.